An image of coffee beans placed next to each other, each with a different roast level. The beans range from light roast to dark roast.

 A standard 230ml cup of filter coffee generally holds about 145 mg of caffeine.
 However, the content can range from approximately 115 to 175 mg depending on factors such as the coffee bean type, grind size, water temperature, and brewing time.

-This variance highlights why filter coffee is favoured by those who prefer a stronger caffeine kick from their morning cup.
+This variance highlights why filter coffee is favoured by those who prefer a stronger amount of caffeine their morning cup.

 French Press or Cafetiere

-Similar to drip coffee, a 230ml cup from a French press typically has around 80-135mg of caffeine.
-Again, this depends very much on how long it's brewed.
+Similar to drip coffee, a 230ml cup from a Cafetiere typically contains around 80 to 135mg of caffeine.
+Again, this depends very much on how long it's brewed for.

 Cold Brew

-This method involves steeping coffee grounds in cold water for an extended period (12-24 hours).
-As a result, it’s highly concentrated, with about 200mg of caffeine per 230ml serving.
+This method involves steeping coffee grounds in cold water for an extended period (up to 24 hours).
+As a result, it tends to be very concentrated, with about 200mg of caffeine per serving (230ml).

 How Much Caffeine is there in Lattes and Cappuccinos?

-If you've ever wondered about the caffeine content in your favourite coffee drinks like lattes and cappuccinos, the key lies in the espresso shots they are prepared with.
+If you've ever wondered about the caffeine content in your favourite coffee drinks like lattes and cappuccinos, the answer lies in the espresso shots they are made with.

-These popular beverages, along with others like macchiato and mocha, are essentially variations of espresso mixed with differing amounts of milk.
-It's important to note that milk does not contribute any caffeine.
-Therefore, the caffeine content remains largely dependent on the number of espresso shots used.
+These popular coffee drinks, along with others like macchiato and mocha, are essentially variations of espresso mixed with differing amounts of milk.
+Therefore, the caffeine content remains largely dependent on the number of espresso shots used in the cup.

 Typically, a single espresso shot contains approximately 63 milligrams of caffeine.
-Consequently, a drink made with one shot of espresso, such as a standard latte or cappuccino, would contain around 63 milligrams of caffeine.
+So a coffee drink made with one shot of espresso, such as a standard latte or cappuccino, would contain that amount of caffeine.

-However, if you prefer a stronger brew, opting for a double shot in your latte or cappuccino will deliver about 125 milligrams of caffeine.
-Hence, the caffeine content in these espresso-based drinks is quite customizable based on your preferences for espresso shots.
+However, if you prefer a stronger brew, using a double shot in your latte or cappuccino will give you about 125 milligrams of caffeine.
+Hence, the caffeine content in these espresso-based drinks; can be varied based on the number of shots you'd prefer to use.

 Understanding this will help you better manage your caffeine intake while still enjoying your favourite coffee drinks.